Ronny Jackson

-Jackson joined the White House Medical Unit in the mid-2000s under George W. Bush, and served as Physician to the President from 2013 to 2018 under Barack Obama and Donald Trump.
-On March 28, 2018, Trump nominated Jackson to be United States secretary of veterans affairs to succeed David Shulkin.
-On April 23, 2018, allegations of misconduct and mismanagement during his service in the White House were reported.
-The administration disputed the allegations.
-Concern was also expressed about Jackson's lack of management experience.
-On April 26, 2018, Jackson withdrew his nomination as Secretary of Veterans Affairs.
+Jackson joined the White House Medical Unit in the mid-2000s under George W. Bush, and served as physician to the president from 2013 to 2018 under Barack Obama and Donald Trump.

-On February 2, 2019, Trump appointed Jackson Assistant to the President and Chief Medical Advisor, a new position in the Executive Office.
-Jackson retired from the Navy on December 1, 2019, and on December 9, he filed to run for Congress in Texas's 13th congressional district.
-Placing second in the Republican primary, he won a runoff for the nomination and the November 3, 2020, general election.
+In March 2018, Trump nominated Jackson to be U.S. secretary of veterans affairs to succeed David Shulkin, but Jackson withdrew the following month amid allegations of misconduct and mismanagement during his service in the White House.
+In February 2019, Trump appointed Jackson assistant to the president and chief medical advisor, a new position in the Executive Office.

+Jackson retired from the Navy as a rear admiral (lower half) in December 2019.
+In 2020, he was elected to the U.S. House of Representatives.
+In 2021, an investigation by the Defense Department inspector general found that Jackson had engaged in various inappropriate behaviors as an admiral; the following year, the Navy retroactively demoted him to the rank of captain.
+Jackson continued to represent himself as an admiral until his demotion was brought to light in 2024.
+In 2025, his rank of rear admiral (lower half) was restored.

-Early life
+Early life and education

 Jackson was born to Waymon and Norma Jackson and raised in Levelland, Texas.
-He has a brother and a sister who live and work in Levelland.
-He attended Texas A&M University at Galveston, graduating in 1991 with a Bachelor of Science degree in marine biology.
-He attended medical school at the University of Texas Medical Branch, receiving his MD degree in 1995.
+As a child, he was interested in aquatic activities, including swimming and waterskiing.
+He has two siblings, Gary and Stacy Jackson, who are both employed in Levelland's Covenant Hospital.
+He earned an Associate of Science from South Plains College in 1988 and a Bachelor of Science in marine biology from Texas A&M University at Galveston in 1991.
+He attended medical school at the University of Texas Medical Branch, receiving his Doctor of Medicine in 1995.

 Military career

-Jackson became a Navy officer in 1995, when he received his M.D. from the University of Texas Medical Branch.
+Jackson became a Navy officer after graduating from medical school in 1995.
 He graduated from the Undersea Medical Officer Program in 1996.
-Jackson had a series of operational postings, as officer-in-charge and diving medical officer at Explosive Ordnance Disposal Mobile Unit 8 at the naval base in Sigonella, Sicily and diving safety officer at the Naval Safety Center in Norfolk, Virginia.
+Jackson had a series of operational postings, as officer-in-charge and diving medical officer at Explosive Ordnance Disposal Mobile Unit 8 at the naval base in Sigonella, Sicily, and diving safety officer at the Naval Safety Command in Norfolk, Virginia.
 In 2001, he started a residency in emergency medicine, which he completed in 2004.
-He was clinical faculty physician in the Emergency Medical Residency Program in Portsmouth, Virginia for an additional year before being deployed to Iraq in 2005, where he worked as emergency medicine physician with a surgical shock trauma platoon in Taqaddum.
+He was a clinical faculty physician in the Emergency Medical Residency Program at the Naval Medical Center Portsmouth for an additional year before being deployed to Iraq in 2005, where he worked as emergency medicine physician with a surgical shock trauma platoon in Taqaddum.

 In June 2006, Jackson became a physician in the White House Medical Unit (WHMU), ultimately working under three presidents.
 He became WHMU director in May 2010, and in July 2013 was given the additional title of Physician to the President.
 In December 2014, Jackson's duties as WHMU director ended, but he continued to be Physician to the President.
 In January 2017, Jackson made headlines after treating a girl who was bitten by Sunny, one of the Obamas' dogs.